 WHO WE ARE

-That Could Be Me Foundation℠ was created to be a catalyst; a coalition of leaders and specialists bringing transformative impact to our communities through access to best practices in technology, behavioral health, and digital arts education for the creator economy.
+That Could Be Me Foundation was created to be a catalyst; a coalition of leaders and specialists bringing transformative impact to our communities through access to best practices in technology, behavioral health, and workforce development for the digital economy.

 Derrick S. Tarver